Quick access

 & product craftsmanship

 30+ years mobile experience: Newton → Palm → iOS.
-Has shipped consumer products longer than most founders have been alive.
-Built systems for multiple Fortune 500 companies.
+Shipped consumer products across multiple hardware generations.
+Built systems for Fortune 500 companies.

 David Scheutz